passingthru67/workspaces-to-dock/README.md

 If the behavior persists, try disabling all other extensions and enable each extension one at a time until the behavior reappears.
 You may be experiencing a conflict with another extension.

-If the behavior persists with other extensions disabled, check for extension errors in Looking Glass (Gnome Shell 3.4) or by typing gnome-shell --replace in a terminal and watching for JS error logs related to the extension.
+If the behavior persists with other extensions disabled, check for extension errors in the following places.
+- Bring up Looking Glass (Alt+F2 then type lg and press enter) and check for extension errors under the Extensions link.
+- Open your ~/.xsession-errors log and look for errors related to the extension.
+- Type "gnome-shell --replace" in a terminal and watch for JS error logs related to the extension.
+- Type "journalctl -f | grep Gjs-Message" in a terminal (if systemd is installed) and watch for JS error logs related to the extension.

 If the problem persists, please report it by opening an issue on github or with a bug report message on the extension website.